 Trilaciclib, the Company's most advanced clinical-stage candidate, is a potential first-in-class intravenous CDK4/6 inhibitor designed to preserve hematopoietic stem cells and enhance immune system function during chemotherapy.
-Based on compelling response rates and favorable tolerability shown in early-stage trials, trilaciclib is currently being evaluated in four randomized Phase 1b/2a trials: two in patients with small cell lung cancer, or SCLC, an additional Phase 2 trial in combination with Tecentrig in SCLC and a Phase 2 in patients with triple-negative breast cancer, or TNBC.
+Based on compelling response rates and favorable tolerability shown in early-stage trials, trilaciclib is currently being evaluated in three randomized Phase 1b/2a trials: two in patients with small cell lung cancer, or SCLC, and one Phase 2 in patients with triple-negative breast cancer, or TNBC.